-Pipeline: Vols for Women in STEM is an organization of graduates and undergraduates dedicated to advising the Commission for Women* at the University of Tennessee on important issues relating specifically to the recruitment, status, representation, and retainment of women in the sciences, technology, engineering, and math (STEM) fields at the undergraduate, graduate, and faculty/staff levels at UTK.
+Pipeline: Vols for Women in STEM is an organization of students, post-docs, faculty, and staff dedicated to advising the Commission for Women* at the University of Tennessee on important issues relating specifically to the recruitment, status, representation, and retainment of women in the sciences, technology, engineering, and math (STEM) fields at the undergraduate, graduate, and faculty/staff levels at UTK.

-By bringing together students and faculty from STEM fields where women are typically significantly underrepresented (i.e. engineering, physics, computer science) with those fields where they generally have more equitable numbers (i.e. ecology, nursing, psychology), Pipeline strives to foster an all-inclusive and diverse community that will allow for new, interdisciplinary mentoring relationships to form and will promote the free exchange of ideas from differing perspectives to expand the conversation and initiatives surrounding these issues on campus.
+By bringing together people from STEM fields where women are typically significantly underrepresented (i.e. engineering, physics, computer science) with those fields where they generally have more equitable numbers (i.e. ecology, nursing, psychology), Pipeline strives to foster an all-inclusive and diverse community that will allow for new, interdisciplinary relationships to form, promoting the free exchange of ideas from differing perspectives to expand the conversation and initiatives surrounding these issues on campus.

 Women in the U.S. currently earn, on average, 41% of the doctoral degrees in STEM but only account for 28% of the tenure-track faculty positions and 23% of industry professional positions.
 Additionally, these women hold fewer leadership positions and are paid less in salary than their male counterparts for doing the same work.
+And these numbers are significantly worse for other minorities in STEM.
 Studies have shown that these discrepancies are not due to girls not being as interested in STEM as boys are, or that they don't have the same spatial skills or willingness to work hard, but instead it's due to outdated cultural norms, gender stereotyping, and fewer necessary support mechanisms.